SantoshSrinivas79/meteor-breadcrumb-plugin/README.md

 # Concept
 Two parameters need to be specified on the flow routes that will have breadcrumbs.
 The 'parent' attribute forms a chain of routes that is traversed from the current route backwards along the parent links to construct the breadcrumb trail.
-Each breadcrumb is the result of evaluating the 'title' parameter in the routes.
+Each breadcrumb is the result of evaluating the 'title' parameter in the routes along the chain.

 The 'title' parameter can be a string, optionally containing route path parameter references.
 Alternatively, the 'title' parameter can be a function.
 In either case, a data context is provided by the package.